deltatraced/delta-trace/lan/projects/2025/000 dbmint/goals/2025/000 Dbmint generates Rust db libraries from dbmt.md

 	2. [ ] Works at scale with respect to the number of tables in a database ^deliver7-2
 	3. [ ] Works at scale with respect to the number of defined table joins ^deliver7-3
 	4. [ ] Provides efficient database operations proven by measurements ^deliver7-4
+8. [ ] Mechanism of converting a `dbmt` file to a structurally equivalent `dbml` file, at least for the purposes of generating a sqlite3 database ^deliver8

 # 2 Objectives